External Data Protection Officer (DPO)

 • Establishing processes in response to requests from data subjects (e.g. information, correction, deletion processes)

-• Planning the behaviour in the event of data security breaches being detected
+• Planning the behavior in the event of a data security breach

-• Advising and assisting in the implementation of data protection impact assessments
+• Advising and assisting with the implementation of data protection impact assessments

 • Implementing the principles of privacy by design and privacy by default